 USA

-Keywords: Bayesian response-adaptive, bedaquiline, delamanid, drug resistance, MDR/RR-TB, randomized controlled clinical trial.
+Abstract:

-Abstract: Background For decades, poor treatment options and low-quality evidence plagued care for multidrug/rifampin-resistant tuberculosis (MDR/RR-TB).
+For decades, poor treatment options and low-quality evidence plagued care for multidrug/rifampin-resistant tuberculosis (MDR/RR-TB).
 The advent of new anti-TB drugs and enhanced funding now permit randomized controlled trials of shortened, all-oral treatment for MDR/RR-TB.

 Methods endTB is an international, open-label, Phase 3 non-inferiority, randomized, controlled clinical trial to compare five 9-month all-oral regimens including bedaquiline (B), delamanid (D), linezolid (L), levofloxacin (Lfx) or moxifloxacin (M), clofazimine (C) and pyrazinamide (Z), to the standard (control) for treatment of fluoroquinolone-susceptible RR-TB.
 Participants were randomized to 9BLMZ, 9BCLLfxZ, 9BDLLfxZ, 9DCLLfxZ, 9DCMZ and control using Bayesian response-adaptive randomization.
 The primary outcome was favorable outcome at week 73 defined by two negative sputum culture results or by favorable bacteriologic, clinical, and radiologic evolution.
 The non-inferiority margin was 12 percentage points.

 Results Of 754 randomized patients, 699 and 562 were included in the modified intention to treat (mITT) and per-protocol (PP) analyses, respectively.
 In mITT, the control had 80.7% favorable outcomes and 9BCLLfxZ (Risk Difference [RD]: 9.8% [95%CI: 0.9, 18.7]), 9BLMZ (RD: 8.3% [95%CI: -0.8, 17.4]), 9BDLLfxZ (RD: 4.6% [95%CI: -4.9, 14.1]), and 9DCMZ (RD: 2.5% [95%CI: -7.5, 12.5]) were non-inferior.
+Relative treatment efficacy was similar in the PP population with the exception of 9DCMZ.
 The proportion of participants experiencing grade 3 or higher adverse events was similar across the regimens.
 Grade 3 or higher hepatotoxicity occurred in 11.7% overall and in 7.1% of the control.

-Conclusions The endTB trial increases treatment options for MDR/RR-TB with three shortened, all-oral regimens that were non-inferior to a current well-performing standard of care.
-(Funded by Unitaid; ClinicalTrials.gov: NCT02754765)
+Conclusions Consistent results across all analyses support the non-inferior efficacy of these three all oral shortened regimens.
+The endTB trial increases treatment options for MDR/RR-TB.
+(Funded by Unitaid and others; ClinicalTrials.gov: NCT02754765)

-Introduction

 Tuberculosis resistant to rifampin (RR-TB), a key anti-tuberculosis drug, is a major global health threat.
 According to the World Health Organization (WHO), 410,000 people become sick with RR-TB annually.
 Only 40% are diagnosed and treated, 65% of them successfully.1 Historically, poor response was largely due to the suboptimal 18- to 24-month regimens, which included injected aminoglycosides/polypeptides and caused substantial toxicity.2 Regimens were devised based on expert opinion and pooled analyses of observational studies because no evidence was available from contemporary randomized, controlled clinical trials.3,4 In 2016-2017, hope of improved evidence and treatment emerged with the launch of endTB and two other multi-country, randomized, controlled trials to examine whether shorter, all-oral regimens of 6- or 9-months duration could safely and efficaciously treat multidrug-resistant (MDR)/RR-TB in adults and adolescents.
 The STREAM 2 study examined a 9-month, 7-drug bedaquiline-containing regimen.5 TB-PRACTECAL studied three 6-month regimens comprising a nucleus of bedaquiline, linezolid, and pretomanid.6 The endTB (Evaluating Newly Approved Drugs for Multidrug-resistant Tuberculosis) trial (ClinicalTrials.gov identifier NCT02754765), reported here, evaluated the efficacy and safety of five 9-month, all-oral treatment regimens compared to the evolving standard of care for fluoroquinolone-susceptible RR-TB.
 This Phase III clinical trial used Bayesian response-adaptive randomization7,8 to improve the use of newer (bedaquiline and delamanid) and repurposed (clofazimine and linezolid) drugs and offer alternatives for patient-centered care.